Astro-Sean/autophot/README.md

   ## Known Issues

   - `telescope.yml` can get corrupted.
 In this case, open this file and manually correct the errors (typically incomplete write attempts).
+  - I have removed color corrections from the code - solving these iteratively is too unstable.
+I am working on returning this feature as a post-processing step.

   ## Referencing & Attribution